Getting your Vermont property and casualty license is the first step toward becoming a P&C insurance agent in Vermont.

 The total cost of getting a property and casualty (P&C) insurance license in Vermont is at least $319.60 but can reach nearly $500 based on the type of pre-license education course you choose.
 The costs include:

 Insurance Pre-license Education Course Fee: $139+ via Kaplan

 Application Fee: $60 application fee + $5.60 transaction fee via Sircon or the NIPR

 How long does it take to process a property and casualty insurance license application in Vermont?

-This process typically takes one to five business days.
+It will take up to one to five business days for you to become an insurance agent.
 You’ll receive an email once the Vermont DFR reviews your application.